Rest assured, procrastination is not about laziness or lack of self-control.

 The exception

 There's actually a strong case for effective procrastination.
-It’s when the person or organization assigning you the task has not adequately defined the task, or when the likelihood is high that the task will be significantly changed or eliminated entirely by the time you finish it.
+It’s when the person or organization assigning you the task has not adequately defined it or when the likelihood is high that the task will be significantly changed or eliminated by the time you finish it.

 There have been a fair number of times in my life when I’ve been rewarded for procrastinating.
-Someone will say, “Could you please do XYZ—it’s due in a month.”
-The task may actually take me only a week to complete.
-If based on past experience with this particular organization, the likelihood is high that the task will change or be eliminated, then I’ll choose to put off the task for a week or so.
-When this happens, about half the time I'm rewarded by not having to do the task at all.
+My supervisor will say, “Could you please do XYZ—it’s due in a month.”
+The task may take me only a week to complete.
+If, based on experience with this particular organization, the likelihood is high that the task will change or be eliminated, I’ll put off the task for a week or so.
+About half the time, I'm rewarded by not having to do the task at all.

-I’m not suggesting we don’t complete tasks within the appointed time, or that we disobey orders from superiors.
-But rather that we exercise a level of good judgment, based on experience, in spending our time and energy on other productive tasks until it becomes clear that the assigned task must, in fact, be completed as defined.
+I’m not suggesting we don’t complete tasks within the appointed time or that we disobey orders from superiors.
+Instead, we exercise a level of sound judgment based on experience in spending our time and energy on other productive tasks until it becomes clear that the assigned task must be completed as defined.

 No more wasting time

-I’ve learned over a period of years that starting a task right away has the opposite psychological effect on me as putting off a task.
-I feel more motivated, happier, and more confident.
+Over the years, I’ve learned that starting a task right away has the opposite psychological effect on me as putting it off.
+I feel more motivated, confident, and capable.

 You can do the same thing.
-You’ll be a much more enthusiastic person with a healthy can-do attitude.
+You’ll be more enthusiastic with a healthy, can-do attitude.
 Everyone wants to be someone like that.

 Maybe it’s your turn to be that way for someone else.